Amina Gerba: Career

 Gerba was president of the Rotary Club of Old Montreal between 2014 and 2015.

 In 2013, Gerba was selected for the United States' International Visitor Leadership Program (IVLP).
 Starting on March 14, 2015, and continuing for twelve weeks, Gerba set up the first Technovation Challenge in Montreal along with fellow IVLP alumna Stéphanie Jecrois; the program was to promote STEM studies among girls.

 On February 23, 2018, then-Deputy Premier of Quebec, Dominique Anglade, and then-Ministry of Immigration, Diversity and Inclusion, David Heurtel, announced that Gerba would head the board of directors for a new governmental agency, Entreprendre Ici.
 The agency was created to promote diversity within entrepreneurship and to help solve problems affecting entrepreneurs of different backgrounds.

 Gerba is a director for the Canadian Council on Africa, the African Business Roundtable, and Fonds Afro-Entrepreneurs.
 She serves on the University of Quebec at Montreal's board of directors as a socioeconomic member.

+As a Senator, Gerba was controversial for spending nearly $22,000 on English-language classes in Vancouver, British Columbia.